ryanwaite28/cs-swe-guide/README.md

 - CERTIFICATE COURSES:
   - https://study.com/academy/course/computer-science-105-introduction-to-operating-systems.html
   - https://study.com/academy/course/computer-science-305-operating-systems.html
+- What to practice:
+  - write programs that use I/O such as network requests or the file system
+  - on mac, open Activity Monitor to see live examples of programs
+  - on windows, open task managers to see processes, memory and etc

 10. ### Compiler `&`
 - what is a compiler and why it is needed